KyriakiKolpetinou/ccp-conformal-ontology-placement/results/README.md

 ## `recall_probe_Disease.json`

-Output of `scripts/recall_probe.py --dataset Disease`, run **before** we committed to retraining the Oxford Edge-Bi-encoder/Cross-encoder (see the correction note in `PROJECT_BRIEF.md`, section 4).
+Output of `scripts/recall_probe.py --dataset Disease`, run **before** we committed to retraining the Oxford Edge-Bi-encoder/Cross-encoder
 Purpose: a cheap de-risking check — *is retrieval even feasible on this benchmark, without training anything?*

 ### What it measures